Frequently Asked Questions.

 What is the anticipated blood pressure effect patients can expect with the use of PreCardix®?

-The clinically validated ACE inhibiting effect of PreCardix® bioactive marine peptides on blood pressure health is comparable to pharmaceutical ACE inhibitors.
-In the clinical trial, 89% of participants experienced a significant effect on their blood pressure health within eight weeks without significant side effects.
-The average reduction in systolic blood pressure was 9.5 mmHg and 4.2 mmHg in diastolic blood pressure.
-43% of participants had a systolic blood pressure improvement over 10 mmHg, and 24% improved over 15 mmHg in systolic blood pressure.
+In the clinical trial, 89% of participants experienced a significant effect on their blood pressure health within eight weeks or less without significant side effects.
+The average reduction in systolic blood pressure was 9.5 mmHg and 4.2 mmHg in diastolic blood pressure after 8 weeks compared to baseline.
+43% of participants experienced over 10 mmHg improvement in systolic blood pressure, and 24% of participants experienced over 15 mmHg in systolic blood pressure, compared to baseline.

-Were any studies conducted on renal or hepatic patients?
-Is it safe to use with those patients?
+Have any studies conducted on patients with renal or hepatic concerns?
+Is PreCardix® safe to use in these patients?

 Patients with pre-existing medical conditions, including renal or hepatic concerns, did not participate in the PreCardix® bioactive marine peptides clinical trial.
 Only healthy participants without pre-existing conditions participate in clinical trials.
-In the PreCardix® study serum testing of CBC, glucose, creatinine, estimated glomerular filtration rate, sodium, potassium, chloride, aspartate aminotransferase, alanine aminotransferase, gamma-glutamyl transferase, and bilirubin was performed at screening and eight weeks.
+In the clinical trial, serum testing of CBC, glucose, creatinine, estimated glomerular filtration rate, sodium, potassium, chloride, aspartate aminotransferase, alanine aminotransferase, gamma-glutamyl transferase, and bilirubin was completed at screening and eight weeks.
 There were no clinically significant differences in any of these parameters in the placebo and treatment groups at baseline or study end.
-All individuals, including those with a pre-existing medical condition, such as kidney or liver issues, must consult with their health care provider before initiating PreCardix®.
+All individuals, including those with pre-existing medical conditions, including renal and hepatic issues, must consult with their health care provider before initiating PreCardix®.

 Can PreCardix® provide any protection to end organ damage?